LavaSlider/DSSparseArray/DSSparseArray.md

 #### Return value
 The indexes whose corresponding entries in the sparse array pass the test specified by *predicate*.
 If no objects in the sparse array pass the test, returns an empty index set.
 #### Discussion
 By default, the enumeration starts with the first object and continues serially through the sparse array to the last object.
-You can specify NSEnumerationConcurrent and/or [NSEnumerationReverse][] as enumeration options to modify this behavior.
+You can specify [NSEnumerationConcurrent][] and/or [NSEnumerationReverse][] as enumeration options to modify this behavior.

+The method uses _Entries_ instead of _Objects_ in its name since the test can utilize the index or the object at each tested entry.
 #### Availability
 Available in OS X v10.6 and later.
 #### See Also